 A workplace communication strategy can boost employee productivity.
 Here’s what it is and why it works.

-To put it simply, a workplace communications strategy is a strategic plan of how employees will communicate with each other and with those outside the organization.
-Typically, the goal of these strategies is to streamline better communication using tools and company-based protocol.
+To put it simply, a workplace communications strategy is a strategic plan that describes how employees will communicate with each other and with those outside the organization.
+Typically, the goal of these strategies is to streamline better communication, using tools and company-based protocol.

-For example, an internal communications strategy may cover writing memos, using the departmental Slack group, and project leaders.
-External communication strategies may deal with social media, speaking with the press, negotiating with potential vendors, and other topics dealing with outside contact.
+For example, some internal communications strategies might cover how to write a company memo, how to use the departmental Slack group, and what the communications responsibilities of project leaders are.
+External communication strategies, on the other hand, might deal with social media, speaking with the press, negotiating with potential vendors, and other topics that deal with outside contact.

 In general, an effective communication strategy should include:

 - How and when managers should share information with the workforce

 - The company’s tone, style of writing, and content preferences

 - Who to include in internal and external communications

 - What communication channels are used and how to access them